Header Image

 • Delay aversion and procrastination help us to focus on combating stressors and put less intrinsically important things on the back burner.

-• Dysphoria during inactivity, a deterioration in mood when resting, motivates the person affected to remain active and combat the stressor.
+• Dysphoria during inactivity, a deterioration in mood when resting, motivates the person with ADHD to stay active and combat the stressor.

 • Lack of drive lowers the drive for activities that do not serve to cope with stress, while the drive for stress-relevant activities is increased.